-In both phases, all animals were successfully resuscitated.
-The average total number of shocks and total delivered energy was not weight dependent (p < 0.05).
+All animals were successfully resuscitated.
+The average total number of shocks (range 1.8-5.2) and total delivered energy (96 J - 290 J) was not weight dependent (p < 0.05).
 Post-resuscitation hemodynamic and myocardial function quickly returned to baseline values in both experimental groups; 100% of the animals survived.
-Animals were monitored for survival at 24, 48, and 72 hours in Phase 1 and in Phase 2 for 4 hours; all animals survived through the last time-point.
+Animals were monitored for survival at 24, 48 and 72 hours; all animals survived through the last time-point.
+In conclusion, in Phase 1 of Philips' animal study, defibrillation was successfully delivered in 20/20 (100%) of the animals, with successful return of spontaneous circulation (ROSC) and survival in 20/20 (100%) of the animals.